Recommended word list

 • You can publish a Terraform module to your project’s Terraform Module Registry.

-Test generation
+Test Generation

-Use sentence case for Test generation.
+Use title case for Test Generation.

-On first mention on a page, use GitLab Duo Test generation.
-Thereafter, use Test generation by itself.
+On first mention on a page, use GitLab Duo Test Generation.
+Thereafter, use Test Generation by itself.

 text box